amirci/amirci.github.io/_posts/2024-10-04-page-objects-acceptance-testing.md

 I prefer to stay away from _Classes_ and mutable _state_.
 There is no _state_ to share between function calls so having an object with function properties will suffice.

 Choose the style that suits you (and your team) best.
-Create objects, create [custom matchers](https://playwrightsolutions.com/creating-custom-expects-in-playwright-how-to-write-your-own-assertions/) to simplify assertions, be descriptive.
+Create objects, create [custom matchers](https://playwrightsolutions.com/creating-custom-expects-in-playwright-how-to-write-your-own-assertions/) to simplify assertions and be descriptive.
 As long as the tests read nicely the investment will be worth it.

 ### Composition is your friend